 As you sit at your desk, typing on your keyboard and sipping from your coffee cup, you're surrounded by thousands (perhaps millions) of germs.
 In fact, the surfaces around your workplace are some of the worst bacteria hotspots you come in contact with each day.
-Office items such as keyboards and desks are breeding grounds for bacteria, yet these frequently touched surfaces are rarely cleaned, according to a survey by job-search site Joblist.
-Respondents reported cleaning their computer mouse and keyboard an average of fewer than two times a month and their desks about three times a month.
+Office items such as keyboards and desks can be breeding grounds for bacteria, yet these frequently touched surfaces are rarely cleaned, according to a survey by job-search site Joblist.
+The average respondent reported cleaning their computer mouse and keyboard fewer than two times a month and their desk about three times a month.
 Nearly a quarter of the 1,000 respondents also admitted to going at least one entire workday without washing their hands over a one-month period.
-These unhealthy habits can lead to a workplace crawling with germs.
+These unhealthy habits can lead to a workspace, whether in the office or at home, that's crawling with germs.

 According to research from Charles Gerba of the University of Arizona, the average desk is teeming with about 800 bacteria per square inch.
 The unwashed coffee cup sitting at your desk and your work phone are even grosser, with 2,200 and 1,600 bacteria per square inch, respectively.
-To compare, the office toilet seat harbors about 59 bacteria per square inch, a small fraction of the germs you make contact with at your own desk.
+To compare, the average toilet seat in an office building harbors about 59 bacteria per square inch, a small fraction of the germs you make contact with at your own desk.
 Think about that the next time you're eating lunch while taking calls or typing emails.

-To make matters worse, almost three-quarters of the Joblist survey respondents said they've gone to work while sick.
-And when someone in your office is ill, your risk of infection can be up to 90%, research from the University of Arizona shows.
-The study found that more than half of workplace surfaces, including the office coffee pot handle, doorknobs, phones, and desks, can become infected with a virus with just one sick person in the office.
+To make matters worse, almost three-quarters of the Joblist survey respondents said they've gone in to the office while sick, which is particularly concerning amid the current coronavirus pandemic.
+And when one of your co-workers is ill, your risk of infection from certain viruses can be up to 90%, research from the University of Arizona shows.
+(Note: This study took place before the COVID-19 pandemic.)
+The researchers found that more than half of workplace surfaces, including the office coffee pot handle, doorknobs, phones, and desks, can become infected with a virus with just one sick person in the office.
 However, simple sanitation steps, such as washing your hands before you eat and regular cleaning with disinfectant wipes, dropped the risk of infection to less than 10%.

 Although frequently touched desk items, such as your keyboard, phone, and computer mouse, can be difficult to keep completely germ-free, proper cleaning habits can seriously help.
 First and foremost, to prevent the spread of germs, wash your hands well and often, especially after using the restroom and before eating.
 Then follow these cleaning practices to regularly disinfect your desk and other office items.
-To keep your workspace sparkling, consider wiping down these office surfaces every evening before you leave work.
+To keep your workspace sparkling, consider wiping down your most frequently touched office surfaces every evening before you log off.

 How to Clean Your Desk and Office Accessories